MerujSargsyan/SimplePortfolio/README.md

 TODOS:

-1) Implement better way to swap pictures
-2) Test on other operating systems
+1) Test on other operating systems

-MAJOR STEP: have child processes execute